zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

 22. Same as above: Add: **700 uL** of **DNA/RNA *Wash* Buffer**
     - Centrifuge at 15,000 rcf for 30 seconds and discard flow through in waste beaker.
 23. Dry filter by centrifuging at 15,000 rcf for 2 minutes.
-24. Discard collection tube and transfer the green RNA column to the final, labelled RNA tube.
+24. Discard collection tube and transfer the green RNA column to the final, labeled RNA tube.
     - Add: **50 uL** of RNAse/DNAse free water (provided in kit) **gently, directly onto the filter without touching the filter**.
 (Elution)
     - Incubate for 2 minutes at room temperature.
     - Centrifuge at 15,000 rcf for 30 seconds.